LEImDL/PythonValidGen/README.md

 ````

 ### Specification's schema
-In this file it is modelled the format for the documents to validate, i.e., its structure, following the schema defined in the next section.
+In this file, the format of the documents to be validated is modelled, i.e., its structure, following the schema defined in the next section.\
-Here it is specified every field expected, its name, if it is required, and the type of value expected and its restrictions.
+Here it is specified every expected field - *name*, if it is *mandatory*, *type* of value expected and its *restrictions*.

+#### Examples

-For example, for an obligatory family name using *utf-8* encoding, with a max length of 150, and ensuring that punctuation characters and digits are not used, all code needed is:
+1. For an obligatory family name using *utf-8* encoding, with a *maximum* length of 150, while ensuring that punctuation characters and digits are not used:

 ````json
 {
   "name":"family_name",